Milad-Mrz/Big-Data-101/README.md

 **2- Framework:**

-A framework in big data refers to a set of tools and technologies that are used to collect, store, process, and analyze large amounts of data.
+A framework refers to a set of tools and technologies that are used to 1-collect, 2-store, 3-process, and 4-analyze large amounts of data.
 There are several different big data frameworks available, each with their own strengths and weaknesses.
 Some of the most popular big data frameworks include:

 Hadoop: an open-source framework that allows for distributed storage and processing of large data sets using a cluster of commodity hardware.<br/>